 The SJRWMD MFLs program relies on results of long-term hydrologic simulations to determine if MFLs are being met based on current hydrologic watershed conditions.
 Once a hydrologic model is calibrated, the model is modified to simulate 30 to 50 years into the future.
-In this study, LAUORB HSPF model is modified to simulate 48 years into the future staring from 2009.
-In the long-term simulation, LAUORB HSPF calibration model is modified to reflect the baseline hydrologic conditions, such as most recent land use data, permitted consumptive uses, restoration, etc, while calibrated parameters remain the same as calibration model and input time series are extended for 48 years using historical rainfall and evaporation data.
+In this study, the LAUORB HSPF model is modified to simulate 48 years into the future staring from 2009.
+In the long-term simulation, the LAUORB HSPF calibration model is modified to reflect the baseline hydrologic conditions, such as most recent land use data, permitted consumptive uses, restoration, etc, while calibrated parameters remain the same as in the calibration model and input time series are extended for 48 years using historical rainfall and evaporation data.
 This long-term simulation provides the District a useful tool to evaluate if there are any hydrologic changes under the baseline conditions.

 Simulated lake water levels are statistically analyzed to determine if the proposed MFLs levels are being met.
-It should be noted that a few assumptions are made in the model extension: anthropogenic changes will not significantly modify baseline conditions during 48-year simulation period; hydrologic characteristics of the basin will not change significantly during the simulation period; input time series of historic data used in the extended model is a statistically realistic representation of the future hydrology and meteorology.
+It should be noted that a few assumptions are made in the model extension.
+These assumptions are: 1) anthropogenic changes will not significantly modify baseline conditions during the 48-year simulation period; 2) hydrologic characteristics of the basin will not change significantly during the simulation period; 3) input time series of historic data used in the extended model are a statistically realistic representations of the future hydrology and meteorology.

-This section will document the assessment of the baseline hydrologic conditions for Lake Apopka and Ocklawaha Lakes in the context of MFLs through long-term simulation.
+This section will document the assessment of the baseline hydrologic conditions for Lake Apopka and theOcklawaha Lakes in the context of MFLs through long-term simulation.
 The following issues will be addressed: